Say what now?.

 The terms Universe and Setting, especially in Pop Culture and RPGs, are pretty much synonymous.
 They both denote the fictional milieu in which the stories being told are taking place.

-That said, when I say 'Universes' I am thinking primarily of IPs, such as The Star Wars Universe, the DC Comics Universe, or The Ghostbusters Universe.
+That said, when I say 'Universes' I am thinking primarily of known IPs such as The Star Wars Universe, the DC Comics Universe, or The Ghostbusters Universe.
 These are massively popular franchises (to varying degrees of notoriety), generally familiar to anyone who is even remotely aware of Western/American pop culture.

 I don't expect everyone at my gaming table to nod appreciatively or fist pump at the mention of my running a Five Star Stories game.
-On the other hand, I would very surprised if the majority of my players didn't get a little jolt of excitement should I suggest a Mass Effect or Game of Thrones campaign (Ha!
+On the other hand, I would very surprised if the majority of my players didn't get a little jolt of excitement should I suggest a Mass Effect or Lord of The Rings campaign (Ha!
 Me?
 Run Middle Earth?
 Oh, I do entertain myself do I not?).

 As evidenced by numerous posts before this one on everything from Alien to Pokemon to The Orville, I really enjoy running games in franchise universes.
 I find it strangely liberating.
 I can take the same amount of time I would devote to running a game in my own original setting and generate so much more material because a lot of the ground work has been done for me.
 I don't need to create a universe from scratch but rather add my own ideas to a universe many are already familiar with.